Recoskie/JDasm/docs/Code.md

 <br />

-As you define what the steps are doing.
-It does not matter which language you target to write the steps back out in.
+As you define what the steps are doing, it does not matter which language you target to write the steps back out in.

 <br />